chameleon-ai/webm-for-4chan/README.md

 # webm-for-4chan
-Webm converter optimized for 4chan.\
+Webm (and mp4) converter optimized for 4chan.\
+Just works for noobs while supporting advanced features for power users.\
 Targets 6MB with sound (/wsg/) by default, but 4MB with sound (/gif/) and 4MB without sound are supported.\
-Makes .webm (vp9/opus) by default, but .mp4 (h264/aac) is also supported.\
 Developed on Linux, probably works on Windows.

 Checkout [my webm guide](https://chameleon-ai.github.io/webm-guide/) if you want to learn more about webms in general.